[Adopted 8-11-1992 by L.L. No. 8-1992]

 This article shall be known as the "Mandatory Recycling Law."

-The Board of Representatives of Tompkins County finds that:
+The County Legislature of Tompkins County finds that:

 Removal and reduction of certain materials from the solid waste stream will decrease the flow of solid waste to landfills, aid in the conservation of valuable resources, and reduce the required capacity and associated costs of existing and proposed solid waste disposal facilities.

 The New York State Solid Waste Management Act of 1988 mandates that all municipalities adopt a local law or ordinance by September 1, 1992 requiring that solid waste which has been left for collection or which is delivered by the generator of such waste to a solid waste management facility shall be separated into recyclable, reusable or other components for which economic markets for alternate uses exist.

 Methods of solid waste management emphasizing source reduction, reuse and recycling are essential in Tompkins County for long-term preservation of public health, economic productivity, and environmental quality.

 This article is adopted pursuant to the laws of the State of New York, including General Municipal Law § 120-aa, to:

 Institute a plan for the management of recyclables and reusables generated or originated in Tompkins County, to promote the safety, health and well-being of persons and property within Tompkins County; and

 Implement the express policy of the State of New York encouraging waste stream reduction through recycling.

 As used in this article, the following terms shall have the meanings indicated: